-Easy accessibility with Tacoma's free Light Rail
+Easy accessibility with Tacoma's Link Light Rail

 Tacoma's vibrant urban core is alive with culture - creativity meets city sophistication in the downtown blocks as visitors enjoy world class glass art, locally brewed craft beer, and quirky storefronts.
-Connecting these downtown charms is Tacoma's free Link Light Rail
+Connecting these downtown charms is Tacoma's Link Light Rail

 We've highlighted unique attractions and dining options for meeting attendees along four stops of the Light Rail.
 Follow the links below to find dining options, attractions, shopping, and other fun things to do near each of these stations.
 Explore them all, or find one that best fits your needs!
 You'll find that attractions are sorted by walking time and distance from the stop, and whether you'll need to head up one of Tacoma's famous hills.